colingorrie/quartz/content/notes/Pkwak.md

 ## Dialects

-There are four major dialects of Pkwak:
+During the period around the year 300 BP, there were four major dialects of Pkwak:

 - Dialect S
 - Dialect M
+- Dialect G
-- Dialect
+- Dialect T

 These dialects are often divergent grammatically, not only due to contributions in different proportions of the founding Sakrat B varieties, but also due to influence from different Pre-Pkwak substrate languages.